dlibby-/highlight/explainer.md

 It is a bit unfortunate that we will have a Range-based object that has a CSSStyleDeclaration property hanging off of it.
 It feels a bit like a layering violation.
 I had hope that we could instead have HighlightsMap take a dictionary with vanilla Range and something like StylePropertyMap from (CSS Typed OM Level 1 spec)[https://www.w3.org/TR/css-typed-om-1/#the-stylepropertymap], but just like CSSStyleDeclaration, those are not constructable.
 Another option is to have a method that takes a dictionary of property (string) value (also string) pairs and hid the implementation details of having a CSSStyleDeclaration under the hood.

+Ergonomics of removing a single highlight don't seem ideal, but may be acceptable - you can highlights.set(groupname, ...highlights.getAll(groupname).filter(highlight => highlight !== toBeRemoved))

 ## Webidl

 ```webidl